About the Sunshine Coast Falcons

 Ackers is survived by his wife Saraa, children Ollie and Milly and parents Michael and Sonya, as well as his brothers Andrew and Tom.

 The SC Falcons and Redcliffe Dolphins face off in the James Ackerman Cup each year as part of the Hostplus Cup calendar to honour James’ legacy.
-In 2023, the James Ackerman Cup will be played at the Sunshine Coast Stadium on the 27th of May.
+In 2025, the James Ackerman Cup is still yet to be decided on a date

 In James’ honour, jersey number 8 has been retired, and the SC Falcons Hostplus Cup player of the year medal is named after James – the James Ackerman Medal.
 Previous medal winners have included Harry Grant, Ryley Jacks, Dane Hogan, Patrice Siolo, Tom Murphy, Jon Grieve and Luke Polselli.

-The Falcons’ victory song ends with the words – every time we win, we are doing it for Ackers!
+The Falcons victory song ends with the words “Every time we’re doing it, we’re doing it for Ackers”